 Appointment start at 8.30am in the morning and run from 3.00pm – 5.00pm in the afternoon, Monday to Friday.
-Appointments can be made by telephone, via the internet or by visiting reception during opening hours.
+Appointments can be made by telephone, via the My Health Online or by visiting reception during opening hours.
 Please always keep your appointment or contact us in good time if you will be unable to attend.

 At The Quay Surgery:

 - you can be assessed within 24 hours by the most appropriate Primary Care Team member

 - you can express a preference of which doctor you wish to see, however, we cannot always offer an appointment on the same day both at a time of your choice and/or with a particular doctor.
 If that is the case, an explanation will be offered and you may be asked to accept a slot with another GP